Forgotten (2017 film)

 Forgotten is a 2017 South Korean mystery thriller film written and directed by Jang Hang-jun.
-The film stars Kang Ha-neul and Kim Mu-yeol, with Moon Sung-keun and Na Young-hee in supporting roles.
+The film stars Kang Ha-neul and Kim Mu-yeol.
+It was released in South Korea on November 29, 2017.

 Plot

 Jin-seok (Kang Ha-neul) moves into a new home with his mother, his father, and his older brother Yoo-seok (Kim Moo-yeol).
 His father informs him that one room contains the belongings of the previous owner; the brothers are told not to enter the room.
 That night, when Yoo-seok takes Jin-seok outside in the rain to get some fresh air, he witnesses Yoo-seok being kidnapped and dragged into a car.
 After 19 days, Yoo-seok finally returns home, but with no memory of his time away from home.

-Jin-seok start to notice discrepancies in his brother's personality and suspects that he is not his real brother; Yoo-seok claims this is merely a result of him not taking his daily barbital medication.
+Jin-seok starts to notice discrepancies in his brother's personality and suspects that he is not his real brother; Yoo-seok claims this is merely a result of him not taking his daily barbital medication.
 After catching on to signs of artifice in the behaviours of his parents, he flees the house.
 He explains the situation to officers at a police station, but they do not believe him, assuming he is not sane.
 Though Jin-seok believes the year is 1997 and he is 21 years old, the officers reveal the year is 2017: Jin-seok is 41 years old.
-He confirms this by observing around him a modern smartphone, a tablet, and an LED TV showing the current president of South Korea (Moon Jae-in) meeting with Donald Trump.
+He confirms this by observing around him a modern smartphone, a tablet, and an LED TV showing the current president of South Korea (Moon Jae-in) meeting with U.S president Donald Trump.
 He returns home and enters the room he was told not to enter; inside is a depiction of a murder crime scene.
-His family arrive and Yoo-seok reveals the truth.
+His family arrives and Yoo-seok reveals the truth.

 20 years ago, a teenage girl and her mother were murdered in the room they stand in.
 Though the case went cold, the family of the victims persist to find the killer, recruiting Yoo-seok in the process.
 They track down and abduct Jin-seok, who they determined was the killer, torturing him for a confession; however, he claims he has no recollection of the murder.